Inzomniakk/VancedBarrows/README.md

 That is it.

-I plan to add more faces, get it working without prayer points, scale the image(s) better, fix the color, etc. I just wanted to get a working version out!
+If anyone would like to add to the image rotation, hit me up.
+Gotta use the image from the plugin as a base and give me permisson to use it, basically.